pedrotorreao/torras/content/posts/object-oriented-programming.md

 ## Basics

-Programming paradigm which focuses on the organization of the software into reusable pieces of code called _`classes`_, based on the grouping of related data and behaviors.
+OOP is a programming paradigm which focuses on the organization of the software into reusable pieces of code called _`classes`_, based on the grouping of related data and behaviors.
 Theses classes are user-defined data types that can be thought of as general blueprints or recipes that define the structure for _`objects`_.
-Objects are concrete instances of classes.
+Objects are **concrete** instances of classes.
 They usually have more specifically defined data and they can be used to model real-world objects and/or more abstract entities.

 Classes are usually defined in terms of `attributes` and `methods`:

-- Attributes represent the state of an object and they are used to store relevant data.
+- Attributes represent the **state** of an object and they are used to store relevant data.
-- Methods are functions defined inside a class that describe the behaviors of an object.
+- Methods are functions defined inside a class that describe the **behaviors** of an object.

 In the UML diagram below, we have a very basic `Person` class which contains a few private attributes and public methods:

 ![OOP_class_example_1](/images/oop_class_1.png)

-Below is a C++ implementation of this class:
+Below is how a C++ implementation of this class could look like:

 ```cpp
 class Person {